 The décor of MiVa is one of the main reasons to eat here, but the food is not bad either!
 Sit in the funky interior and sample Italian food with a twist.
 This mid-range restaurant has simple dishes such as lasagne beginning at about €10, and cocktails starting at 9€.

 For traditional pizza and pasta comfort foods why not give Amalfi in Pasta on Via Ottaviano a try.
 Fantastic pizza is served here hot out of a traditional oven and the menu features traditional Neapolitian food in a relaxed setting.
-Call +39 06 3975 1501 for reservations.
+Call +39 06 3975 1501 for reservations or check their website.